MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/prompt-types/hierarchy-qualification-prompts.md

 }
 ```

-## Get the Attributes of a Hierarchy
+## Get the attributes of a hierarchy

 After getting a hierarchy qualification prompt's available objects, the user may need to get the attributes of some hierarchies to construct their own view filter expression.
 Use the following REST API endpoints to retrieve the attributes of a hierarchy.